impresso/newsagency-classification/README.md

 ## Dataset

 The annotated dataset is released on [Zenodo](https://doi.org/10.5281/zenodo.8333933).
 It contains historical newspaper articles with annotations of news agency mentions.
 The articles are divided into French (fr) and German (de) subsets and a train, dev and test set respectively.
-The data is annotated at token-level in the CoNLL format with IOB tagging format.
+The data is annotated at token level in the CoNLL format with IOB tagging format.

 |           |  **Lg.**  | **Docs** | **Tokens** | **Agency Mentions** |
 |:----------| :-------- | -------: | ---------: | ------------------: |